discord-gophers/goapi-gen/README.md

  Go include paths.
 Please see below.

-So, for example, if you would like to produce only the server code, you could run `goapi-gen -generate types,server`.
+So, for example, if you would like to produce only the server code, you could run `goapi-gen --generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.

 `goapi-gen` can filter paths base on their tags in the openapi definition.
-Use either `-include-tags` or `-exclude-tags` followed by a comma-separated list of tags.
-For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `-exclude-tags="auth,admin"`.
+Use either `--include-tags` or `--exclude-tags` followed by a comma-separated list of tags.
+For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `--exclude-tags="auth,admin"`.
-To generate a server that only handles `admin` paths, use the argument `-include-tags="admin"`.
+To generate a server that only handles `admin` paths, use the argument `--include-tags="admin"`.
 When neither of these arguments is present, all paths are generated.

 `goapi-gen` can filter schemas based on the option `--exclude-schemas`, which is